 During the 2011 fiscal year, the Company extracted a logistical 130.8 dry tonne bulk sample from the Silver Hart property and received \$445,000 (USD).
 During the 2012 fiscal year, the Company sent a second bulk sample of 114.1 dry tonnes and received \$311,401 (USD) pursuant to a letter of credit with a purchaser of the second bulk sample extracted from the Silver Hart Property.
 A third shipment of 268.6 dry tonnes was shipped in April, 2013 and the Company received \$205,885 (USD).
 During 2012, there was no activity on the Silver Hart property due to the Class 3 permit requiring renewal as of May 2012.
 During the fiscal year ended September 30, 2014, the Company filed an updated submission to the Yukon Government for a new Class 3 permit.
+The permit has not been issued, and the company is defending a requirement to remove the camp and rehabilitate the site in anticipation of filing for further Class 3 permissions.

 On March 15, 2010, the Company signed a Purchase Agreement for the Bishop Mill facilities located 8 miles north east of Bishop California.
 The purpose of the asset acquisition was based on the Bishop Mill being the only current permitted facility in Inyo County, California with several permitted active mines that required milling facilities.
 We are negotiating several joint venture agreements with permitted mines in the area.
 An amended Plan of Operation was developed with a new Class A Tailings Pond.
 The amended plan was submitted to the area water board for approval of the tailings pond design on December 23, 2010.
 The larger tailings pond required to have an updated California Environmental Quality Assessment and a National Environmental Protection Assessment conducted for the site.
 On May 13, 2011 a Waste Discharge Requirements approval was received.
 Prior to the Bureau of Land Management reviewing the amended Plan of Operation including the new tailings pond, the past operator's buried tailings were requested to be classified under the current environmental regulations.
-On December 23, 2011 a report on the tailings defined the tailings as non-toxic allowing the BLM to complete their review of the amended Plan of Operations.
+On December 23, 2011 a report on the tailings as non-toxic allowing the BLM to complete their review of the amended Plan of Operations.